 NC Space Grant/NC Museum of Natural Sciences Internship - Astronomy & Astrophysics Research Lab

-Project Objective: The Astronomy & Astrophysics Research Lab is a publically visible research laboratory where museum visitors can see astronomers at work, visualizations of their research, current space mission and science highlights, and state-of-the-art fly throughs of the solar system and beyond.
-The Astronomy/Astrophysics Intern will work in the lab with Dr. Smith (Head of the Lab) on a combination of research and outreach related to creating visualizations for the lab.
-Research will center on Dr. Smith’s high-resolution telescopic observations of young stellar objects observed with the Very Large Telescope [VLT] and/or Keck telescope.
+Project Objective: The Astronomy & Astrophysics Research Lab is a publically visible research laboratory where museum visitors can see astronomers at work, visualizations of their research, current space mission and science highlights, and state-of-the-art “fly throughs” of the solar system, and beyond.
+The Astronomy/Astrophysics Intern will work in the lab with Dr. Smith on a combination of research and outreach related to creating visualizations for the general public.
+Research opportunities will center on Dr. Smith’s high-resolution telescopic observations of young stellar objects observed with the Very Large Telescope [VLT] and/or Keck telescope.
 The specific dataset used for the summer project will be selected by Dr. Smith and the intern after discussion of goals and skill level.
 The intern will work in a unique laboratory setting, and gain valuable experience on communicating research products to the general public.

 Eligibility Requirements: Applicants must have a 3.0 GPA and be majors in one of the following (Astronomy/Astrophysics, Physics, Chemistry, Mathematics, Computer Science, and related fields).
-This position targets undergraduate majors, but beginning graduate (MS/PhD) students will be considered.
+This position targets undergraduate majors.

 Internship Project Description

-Major Tasks to be Performed: 1) Use IDL codes to process molecular spectra observed toward young stellar objects in the Galaxy; 2) Conduct online searches to expand the currently minimal set of imagery and video; 3) Synthesize imagery and video into coherent presentations for a general museum audience; 4) translate data products from ongoing research related to astrochemistry and solar system formation (Dr. Smith) and galactic morphology/evolution (Dr. Patrick Treuthardt, Assistant Head of the Lab) into presentations that are visible and meaningful to a public audience; 5) As needed, assist in curation duties related to the meteorite collection (Dr. Smith, curator) and explore the connection of meteorites to forming planetary systems.
+Major Tasks to be Performed: 1) Use computer (IDL) codes to process molecular spectra observed toward young stellar objects in the Galaxy; 2) Conduct online searches to expand the currently minimal set of imagery and video; 3) Synthesize imagery and video into coherent presentations for a general museum audience; 4) translate data products from ongoing research related to astrochemistry, solar system formation, galactic morphology/evolution, and other planetary/astrophysics conducted by lab scientists into presentations that are visible and meaningful to a public audience; 5) As needed, assist in curation duties related to the meteorite collection and explore the connection of meteorites to forming planetary systems.

-Final Product or Outcome Anticipated: 1) Significant and reasonable progress on the data set chosen for the project, with potential for publication in a scientific journal; 2) Research poster that must be completed BEFORE the end of the internship.
-This will be presented at the Space Grant banquet in November of 2017, as well as the 2017 SNCURS symposium (final dates TBD); 3) Visualizations related to the research that will be displayed to the general public through the glass walls of the lab.
+Final Product or Outcome Anticipated: 1) Significant and reasonable progress on the data set chosen for the project, with potential for publication in a scientific journal; 2) Visualizations related to the research that will be displayed to the general public through the glass walls of the lab; 3) Research poster that must be completed BEFORE the end of the internship.
+This will be presented at the NC Space Grant SPACE Conference in Spring 2019 (final dates TBD).

-Knowledge gained by Intern: The successful intern will learn an extensive amount on how spectra are analyzed a broad perspective of current astrophysics, and will work on new research with state-of-the-art astronomical data.
-She/he will learn how to integrate complex and varied scientific information for a general audience, incorporating visitor-centered research findings into their work.
-The intern will learn skills in interacting with a diverse audience, toward being successful communicators.
+Knowledge gained by Intern: The successful intern will learn a combination of aspects of working on research in a science museum.
+This may include: an extensive amount on how spectra are analyzed a broad perspective of current astrophysics, working on new research with state-of-the-art astronomical data; working on meteorite research and how samples are curated; learn how to integrate complex and varied scientific information for a diverse museum audience, incorporating visitor-centered research findings into their work, and how to be successful communicators in a museum (ie, "informal education”) setting.

-SPECIFIC job duties: 1) Use IDL codes to process spectra; 2) Conduct literature searches for papers related to the research; 3) create a scientific research poster on the project; 4) Search various space mission-oriented websites (e.g. NASA, JPL, etc.) for freely available, high-resolution videos and images of current developments related to astronomy and astronomy research.
+SPECIFIC job duties: Dr. Smith and the intern will set up the desired combination of spectroscopy, outreach, and possibly work with the meteorite collection.
+A poster will be created on the final project.
+Specific duties may include one or more of the following: 1) Use IDL codes to process spectra; 2) Conduct literature searches for papers related to the research; 3) work with the meteorite collection on curation duties and/or projects on new sample(s); 4) Search various space mission-oriented websites (e.g. NASA, JPL, etc.) for freely available, high-resolution videos and images of current developments related to astronomy and astronomy research.